argonautproject/subscriptions/connectathon-scenarios-201909/README.md

   - Periodic

-## Scenario 2: Group Encounter notifications to an intermediary or clearing house via REST-Hook
+## <a name='scenario-2'>Scenario 2</a>: Group Encounter notifications to an intermediary or clearing house via REST-Hook

 #### Subscription Information